+This option is intended to encourage the creation of lowland heathland on previously worked mineral sites.
+No natural seed bank is likely to be present.
+Soil type, management history and location in relation to existing heathland sites will be significant factors in determining suitability.
 Keys to success will include: controlling the availability of soil nutrients, providing a suitable seed source, achieving adequate establishment and controlling undesirable species.
-Subsequent management by a combination of grazing, or cutting and removal, will be required.
-The creation of heathland from arable or improved grassland will help to recreate and strengthen the vegetation mosaics characteristic of lowland landscapes.
+Subsequent management by a combination of grazing or cutting and removal will be required.
+The creation of heathland from worked mineral sites will help to re-create and strengthen the vegetation mosaics characteristic of lowland landscapes.